Thunder-Ace-00/Omnik-/README.md

-# Omnik-
+# Omnik-Inverter data
-Get data from Omnik Inverter the easy way
+Get data from Omnik Inverter the easy way tested with inverter serial 402...